celphcs30/Resistance-Restraints-Mod-Upgraded/README.md

 ## Vanilla Nutrient Paste Expanded Support

-All restraint beds can now be connected to the paste network to automatically feed prisoners.
+All restraint beds can now accept the nutrient paste dripper facility.
+Place a dripper adjacent to the bed head to automatically feed prisoners via the paste network.
 This integration is added automatically when [Vanilla Nutrient Paste Expanded](https://steamcommunity.com/sharedfiles/filedetails/?id=2920385763) is installed.

 Supported beds:
 * Restraining table